HackYourFuture-CPH/program/courses/Frontend/react/week5/README.md

 # React (Week 5)

-This session is about TODO: ...
+This session is about building web applications using Next.js and deploying them to the internet using Vercel.

 ## Contents